lucidrains/rotary-embedding-torch/README.md

 You can use this by setting the `interpolate_factor` on initialization to a value greater than `1.` (ex. if pretrained model was trained on 2048, setting `interpolate_factor = 2.` would allow fine-tuning to `2048 x 2. = 4096`)

+Update: someone in the community has reported that it does not work well. please email me if you see either a positive or negative result

 ```python
 import torch